 Calculating download times can be confusing if you don't know your bits from your bytes.
-Our download calculator can help you figure out how long it'll take you to download popular file sizes.
+Our download speed chart can help you figure out how long it'll take you to download some popular file types.

 Although they sound the same, bits and bytes are different from one another.
 Both refer to an amount of information or data, but they're different sizes.
 A bit (represented by a lowercase 'b') is a binary digit 1 or 0, and a byte (represented by an uppercase 'B') is eight of these.
 This means a kilobyte (Kb) is eight times larger than a kilobit (kb), and a megabyte (MB) is eight times larger than a megabit (Mb).